+Adherence to your prescribed wearing schedule and replacement schedule, and regular check-up visits to your eye care professional are also necessary for the proper and safe use of contact lenses.
+The BAUSCH & LOMB® Soft ens® 59 (hilafilcon B) Visibility Tinted Contact Lens is recommended by BAUSCH & LOMB for 2 week replacement.
+Your Eve Care Professional may prescribe a different replacement schedule for you based on your lens wearing requirements.
 Spaces are provided in the back of this booklet for you to record your personal wearing schedule and schedule of follow-up visits.
 Soft contact lenses generally are comfortable from the beginning.
-Therefore, be sure to follow the wearing schedule prescribed for you, and do not wear your lenses for longer periods than your prescribed wearing schedule simply because they remain comfortable and you are not experiencing a problem.
+Therefore, be sure to follow the wearing schedule prescribed for you, and do not overwear your lenses simply because they remain comfortable and you are not experiencing a problem.
 Only your eye care professional, through a professional examination, can determine how your eyes are reacting to the contact lenses and whether there are any early signs of possible problems.

-If problems or symptoms should occur, immediately remove your lenses and follow the steps described in the section of this booklet entitled "Warnings" and "Adverse Reactions."
-(Refer to "Glossary of Medical Terms" for description of medical terms used in this booklet).
+Finally, if problems or symptoms should occur, immediately remove your lenses and follow the steps described in the section of this booklet entitled "Warnings and Adverse Reactions".

 Prompt attention to problems is essential and may require immediate professional care.